iEngage/java-sdk/docs/CollaborationApi.md

 Start discussion

 This service allows a user to post a discussion.
 The following fields(key:value) are required to be present in the Discussion JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. association &lt;/br&gt;2. subject &lt;/br&gt;3. description &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API. **Required fields**      1. association      2. subject      3. description

 ### Example
 ```java